Study smarter with Fiveable

 These are the strong bonds that form molecules themselves.
 Intramolecular forces involve electron sharing or transfer between atoms and require significant energy to break.

-Compare: Covalent vs. Ionic Bonds—both are strong intramolecular forces, but covalent involves sharing (similar electronegativities) while ionic involves transfer (large electronegativity difference).
-If an FRQ asks about conductivity or crystal structure, think ionic; if it asks about molecular shape, think covalent.
+Compare: Covalent vs. Ionic Bonds: both are strong intramolecular forces, but covalent involves sharing (similar electronegativities) while ionic involves transfer (large electronegativity difference).
+If a question asks about conductivity or crystal structure, think ionic; if it asks about molecular shape, think covalent.

-Compare: Metallic vs. Ionic Bonds—both involve electrostatic attraction, but metallic bonding features delocalized electrons (enabling conductivity in solid state) while ionic bonds have localized charges (conducting only when dissolved or molten).
+Compare: Metallic vs. Ionic Bonds: both involve electrostatic attraction, but metallic bonding features delocalized electrons (enabling conductivity in the solid state) while ionic bonds have localized charges (conducting only when dissolved or molten).

-Compare: Hydrogen Bonds vs. Dipole-Dipole—hydrogen bonds are dipole-dipole interactions, but they're exceptionally strong because hydrogen's small size allows very close approach to the electronegative atom.
-This distinction explains why boils at 100°C while boils at -60°C.
+Compare: Hydrogen Bonds vs. Dipole-Dipole: hydrogen bonds are dipole-dipole interactions, but they're exceptionally strong because hydrogen's tiny size (no inner electron shells) allows very close approach to the electronegative atom, concentrating the electrostatic attraction.
+This distinction explains why boils at 100ยฐC while (which has dipole-dipole interactions but not true hydrogen bonds, since S is not electronegative enough) boils at -60ยฐC.

-Compare: London Dispersion vs. Dipole-Dipole—both are Van der Waals forces, but London forces arise from temporary dipoles (present in all molecules) while dipole-dipole requires permanent polarity.
-On exams, identify which applies based on molecular polarity.
+Compare: London Dispersion vs. Dipole-Dipole: both fall under Van der Waals forces, but London forces arise from temporary dipoles (present in all molecules) while dipole-dipole requires permanent polarity.
+To determine which applies, check whether the molecule is polar or nonpolar.

 | Concept | Best Examples |